johangithub/AFROTCI36-2011/chp12.md

 + 12.8.5.10.
 The Air Force PRP informational website for training, sample documents, PSD Administrative Qualification and end-user tools is located at: https://www.my.af.mil/gcss- af/USAF/ep/globalTab.do?channelPageId=sF575FC8E23D21F6E0123FD054D26070B.

 ##### 12.8.6.{#12_8_6} Character.

 Do not commission individuals who have criminal charges pending against them or are pending waiver of any involvement with civil, military, or school authorities.
 Cadets who have received a Detachment/CC or HQ AFROTC waiver for a civil involvement but were subsequently placed on supervised probation by the court cannot be commissioned until the end of their probation.
 If this probationary period pushes the cadet to the next FY, investigate for disenrollment.
 If the cadet is placed on unsupervised probation, the cadet can commission, review AFROTC Form 35, Certification of Involvement with Civil, Military, School Authorities/Law Enforcement Officials, and supporting documents of each cadet to ensure all actions specified in Chapter 4 are accomplished.
 If criminal charges are pending against the cadet, forward an AFROTC Form 22 package to AFROTC/RRFA.

 ##### 12.8.7.{#12_8_7} Program Completion.

 Cadets must successfully complete the entire AFROTC program.

 ##### 12.8.8.{#12_8_8} Graduation.

 A cadet is eligible for commissioning only after the detachment receives an official transcript indicating degree awarded or written certification from the Registrar or other institutional official authorized confirming the cadet has completed all degree requirements (Attachment 36).
 Do not proceed with commissioning if the university official indicates any pending requirements for degree completion.

 ##### 12.8.9.{#12_8_9} DOC/DOG.

 Ensure the DOC/DOG is correct in WINGS.
 Do not commission the cadet in an FY other than that associated with the DOC, unless AFROTC/RR approves an enrollment allocation for the new FY.

 ##### 12.8.10.{#12_8_10} A BMI measurement will be administered to all cadets NET 30 calendar days and NLT the day prior to commissioning.
 Conduct the commissioning BMI check.
 Cadets must be within BMI standards and satisfactorily pass the PFA.
 Cadets not within BMI standards are commission qualified if they meet body fat standards IAW DODI 1308.3.

 + 12.8.10.1.
 All AECP and NECP students are required to meet height, weight, BMI outlined in AFI 36-2013, paragraph 3.9.2.6 and AFI 36-2905 for accessions into OTS.
 This additional requirement will be administered prior to departure for OTS and during all annual PFAs while in the program.
 Failure to meet this requirement could result in a CE and/or non-attendance at OTS and therefore trigger an investigation for disenrollment from the AECP/NECP program.
 (See Chapter 13)

 ##### 12.8.11.{#12_8_11} Commissioning Qualifying Fitness Review (QFR).

 The QFR is an AF PFA performed prior to commissioning.
 The commissioning QFR is administered to cadets scheduled to be commissioned in the United States Air Force.
-It is accomplished IAW AFI
+It is accomplished IAW AFI36-2905.

-36-2905.
 Cadets must meet AF standards for the PFA.
 Commissioning QFRs must be accomplished NET 30 days prior to commissioning date.
 For example, a cadet who is graduating and commissioning on 15 May can be tested as early as 15 April.
 Score sheets should be provided to the cadet upon commissioning.

 + 12.8.11.1.
 Cadets are authorized two attempts at the QFR.
 Cadets who fail their first QFR will be counseled via AFROTC Form 16 and receive a CE.
 They will also be automatically placed on HQ AFROTC-DIRECTED PROBATION PENDING A QFR RETEST.
 They will be retested no earlier than 72 hours after the failure.
 If the first QFR failure is their third CE as a POC or fourth CE overall, detachments will delay initiating a disenrollment investigation until after the QFR retake.
 All cadets who fail the retest will be issued another CE and be immediately investigated for disenrollment, regardless of the total number of CEs.
 If they pass the retake, NO disenrollment investigation is required based on the QFR CE, regardless of the total number of CEs, provided they meet all other commissioning requirements.
 In the event a second QFR is required, a cadre member will monitor or administer the QFR to be sure repetitions are completed correctly.

 + 12.8.11.2.
 The QFR can be administered during any term, commensurate with the cadet's commissioning date.
 This QFR should be administered separately from the term PFAs.

 ##### 12.8.12.{#12_8_12} Non-line Commissioning Requirements.

 The following procedures apply for commissioning Pre-HPP (Health Professions Program) and non-Pre-HPP cadets who desire a career as an Air Force physician.

 + 12.8.12.1.
 Pre-HPP cadets who: